ktranish/logs/README.md

 ## Features

-- ⚡ **Elasticsearch Integration**: Effortless logging and querying with Elasticsearch.
+- 🌟 **Unified API**: Simplifies logging, querying, and document management into a single utility.
-- 🔧 **Built-in Docker Support**: Spin up a local Elasticsearch instance with zero manual setup.
+- 🚀 **Elasticsearch Integration**: Out-of-the-box support for Elasticsearch with robust client management.
-- 🛠️ **Utility-first Design**: Simplified APIs for managing indices, ingesting logs, and querying data.
+- 🛠 **Configurable**: Supports custom Elasticsearch setups with local or remote instances.
 - 🌟 **Standalone or Integrated**: Use as a standalone library or integrate with other packages.
 - 📦 **TypeScript Support**: Full TypeScript definitions for better developer experience.